NimbloDINO/NimbloDINO/docs/About.md

 &nbsp;
 &nbsp;

-Now, there are a lot of YouTubers who make great piano and violin arrangements.
+Nowadays, there are a lot of YouTubers who make great piano and violin arrangements.
 &nbsp;
 &nbsp;